 How to Get to Kōchi

-From the east, trains travel from Tokushima (about 1h 20mins. / 3,200¥) to Kōchi via Awa-Ikeda, where you’ll have to change trains.
-From Matsuyama in the west, it’s easiest to travel to Kōchi by the JR Shikoku bus (about 2.5 hours).
+From the east, trains travel from Tokushima (about 1h 20mins.) to Kōchi via Awa-Ikeda, where you’ll have to change trains.
+From Matsuyama in the west, it’s easiest to travel to Kōchi by using the JR Shikoku bus (about 2.5 hours).

 How to Get Around in Kōchi

-The convenient My-Yu Sightseeing Buses, which start at the train station serve the most popular tourist attractions in the city, including the Godaisan Area and the Katsura-hama beach.
+We mainly used the convenient My-Yu Sightseeing Buses, which start at the train station and go by all the most popular tourist attractions in the city, including the Godaisan Area and the Katsura-hama beach.

-A one-day ticket costs 1,000¥ and additionaly gives you a discount on a couple of tourist attractions.
+It’s a little over 1,000¥ for a one-day ticket and additionaly we got a discount at a couple of sights.
 You can check out the route and timetable here.
-The ticket is also valid for several stops on the tram running from in a west-easterly direction through the city.
+You can also use the ticket for several stops on the tram that runs from east to west through the city (We used it to get to the Ryōma Birth House).

 The Best Hotels in Kōchi